Skip to main content

 Kate Ullman

-Kate Ullman is the curriculum writer for the Deliberation Dinners.
+Kate Ullman was the lead curriculum writer for the Deliberation Dinners in 2023-24.
 A former high school Government, History, International Relations, and Economics teacher, Kate serves as the Director of the Legislative Semester, a high school government and civics curriculum that engages students in a simulation of the legislative process.
 She also is an instructor at Northland College.
 Kate holds a BA in International Relations from Stanford University and a MS in Applied Economics from UW-Madison.